davlaf/noteworthy-server/README.md

 #Noteworthy Server

 ## Note on code contents
-This project is only ~70% C++ which is lower than the required 80% but the non-C++ code is only used for testing, build and deployment configuration.
+This project is only ~70% C++ which is lower than the required 80%.
+However the non-C++ code is only used for testing, build and deployment configuration.
 100% of the behavior of the project is implemented in C++.
-Also, if you also consider the Noteworthy QT repository the code is ___ C++
+Also, if you also consider the Noteworthy QT repository the code is 94% C++ which is well over the limit.
 Calculation (valid as of November 25th)

 | Repository        | Lines of code | % C++ code |